 The Sheet Pan Craze

-What is so great about Sheet Pan meals.
+What is so great about Sheet Pan meals?
 Simplicity.
 This meal cooks up on one dish.
 No messy pots and pans and switching back and forth.
-You pull the entire meal together in one pan.
+The entire meal pulls together in one pan.

 You could swap out the potatoes and green beans for squash or carrots, or even cauliflower and Brussel sprouts.
 You can pick your favorites.
 Those of us who share the responsibility of cleaning up after we cook a meal understand what I am saying here!

 - 2 tablespoons unsalted butter, melted